 Joe Biden called for massive firearm reform Tuesday, of course under the guise of the Boulder shooting.
-Biden says that assault rifles should be banned by the legislature, but his wording left the door open for more executive orders.
+Biden says that assault rifles should be , but his wording left the door open for more executive orders.

 “President Joe Biden on Tuesday called for a ban on assault weapons and tighter gun control measures as he stepped into the familiar role of grief counselor for a traumatized nation after a mass shooting left 10 people dead in Colorado.”

 Joe Biden is the nation’s grief counselor as of Tuesday?
 Joe makes a pretty terrible grief counselor, as they’re supposed to stay out of politics with their clients and allow grief to manifest naturally while not pushing gun control under the guise of public safety.
 If Joe wants to counsel Americans on grief, perhaps he should start with the millions of people who have lost their livelihoods to COVID-19 lockdowns and the innocent Americans who live near the Mexico border and are now subjected to Biden’s daily immigrant cartels.

 Biden has urged the Supreme Court Wednesday to allow warrantless searches and warrantless confiscation of guns “for your safety,” via , a case with that asks:

 “Issue: Whether the ‘community caretaking’ exception to the Fourth Amendment’s warrant requirement extends to the home.”

 “Community caretaking” might as well be called “your safety” because that’s what it entails…removing rights provided by the Constitution under the guise of “safety.”